telerik/ajax-docs/integration/telerik-products/testing-with-test-studio/test-studio-translators-for-telerik-ui-for-asp.net-ajax-.md

 ## Overview

 The party that best understands the internals of a component is the party that built it.
-Telerik Test Studio Translators are extensions that expose internal elements and properties of Telerik controls for automation and verification by Test Studio.
-First, the translator displays the different elements of the control using Test Studio Hover-Over Highlighting.
-Selecting one of these elements allows automating against that element from the [Elements Menu](https://docs.telerik.com/teststudio/features/recorder/overview) and [Elements Explorer](https://docs.telerik.com/teststudio/features/elements-explorer/overview).
+[Telerik Test Studio Translators](https://docs.telerik.com/devtools/teststudiodev/features/recorder/translators) are extensions that expose internal elements and properties of Telerik controls for automation and verification by Test Studio.
+First, the translator displays the different elements of the control using [Test Studio Hover-Over Highlighting](https://docs.telerik.com/devtools/teststudiodev/features/recorder/highlighting-elements).
+Selecting one of these elements allows automating against that element from the context menu.
 These tools will expose special properties and actions of these elements of the control, so that tests can take full advantage of the power of Telerik controls.

 * Test Studio includes translators for the full set of Telerik controls, including RadGrid, RadCombobox, and RadInput controls